Jameshunter1/Ristorante-Con-Fusion/README.md

 # Ristorante-Con-Fusion

-This project is a JavaScript application that demonstrates my skills in the language as well as the Bootstrap framework.
+This project is a Multi-page restaurant website that demonstrates my skills in using the Bootstrap framework.
 It includes a few basic features and is intended as a portfolio piece.

 # Getting Started